National Judicial Reference System

-The National Judicial Reference System (NJRS) is a project of the Income Tax Department of India to streamline its tax litigation system.
+The National Judicial Reference System (NJRS) is a project of the Income Tax Department of India which streamlines its tax litigation system.
 NJRS aims to be a comprehensive repository of all appeals and verdicts related to direct taxes in the country.
-The Income Tax Department is the largest litigant in India and NJRS will help the department in decongesting and streamlining the huge backlog of litigation in various courts and Tribunals related to direct tax cases.
+The Income Tax Department is the largest litigant in India.
+NJRS helped the department decongest and streamline the backlog of litigation in various courts and Tribunals related to direct tax cases.
 The portal was launched in March 2015.
 Continuous improvements and public access are in progress.
-The portal will enable the department to monitor appeals progress through the appeal stages, undertake policy analysis for issues leading to rising litigation and do research for strengthening their cases by taking reference from previous orders made by the courts tax appeals.
+The portal enabled the department to monitor appeals progress through the appeal stages, undertake policy analysis for issues leading to rising litigation, and do research for strengthening their cases by taking reference from previous orders made by the courts tax appeals.